fullstackjournalists/intro-to-coding-for-journalists/week4.md

 In this exercise, we are going to walk through all of the elements that create this data visualization, and then we are going to take our beginning dataviz -- the one on cereal -- and hook it up to our journalism-focused dataset on school scores vs. school spending.

+Throughout the next steps, you will be working on the `working.html` file.

 ### Doctype

 Every HTML document you create should have a DOCTYPE declaration.
 This tells the browser what kind of document it is.
 Beyond that, we have a few other items of interest.
 Can you tell what they mean?
 What are the items that begin with `<!--`?